AMDmi3/AMDmi3.core/content/posts/adding-an-option-to-doxygen/index.en.md

 With that I was ready to submit a
 [pull request](https://github.com/doxygen/doxygen/pull/8989)
 (simplified [diff](https://github.com/doxygen/doxygen/pull/8989/files?diff=split&w=1))
 which got accepted the next day.
+These changes should be available in then next `1.9.3` release of Doxygen.

 > **Note to self**: before submitting a PR, check a code style of a
 > project you're contributing to and make sure your changes conform